This topic describes the limits that apply when you use Container Service for Kubernetes (ACK).

 Quota limits on underlying cloud resources

-Quota for general users
+Limit for regular users

 Number of Resource Orchestration Service (ROS) templates